Geethanjali5/CSV_Lang/README.md

 ## **Key Features**

-**No Dependencies**: Works directly without the need for external libraries—no pandas, no csv modules, just CSVLang.
+**No Dependencies**: Works directly without the need for external libraries — no pandas, no csv modules, just CSVLang.

 **CRUD Operations**: Perform all standard CRUD operations on CSV files with streamlined, SQL-inspired commands.